 A Highly Problematic Statement

-This next area gets into a highly problematic area as it was not disclosed but is an example of extreme financial engineering on the part of Oracle.
+This next area gets into a highly problematic area as it was not disclosed but is an example of extreme financial engineering on Oracle.

 “At first salespeople were offering a dollar-for-dollar trade, too, Guarente said.
 So if a customer was paying, say, $2 million annually in support, the salesperson would allow them to convert that to $2 million in cloud credits, even if they didn’t want to use the cloud.
 And when the three-year contract was up, they could stop paying.
 Then the salespeople upped the terms.
 They started requiring customers to agree to $2 of cloud credits for every $1 of support revenue they cancelled and replaced, Guarente said.
 At the end of three years, customers could stop paying, so it was still a good deal in the long term for customers.
 Internally, these were considered sketchy deals, but tempting ones, the salesperson said.
 “I personally know people who made $500,000 to $1 million in commissions doing this,” the salesperson said.”

-What Oracle salespeople are doing is undercutting the primary strength of Oracle, its support stream, in exchange for what Oracle incentivized them to sell.
-However, the Oracle Cloud is not usable by the majority of customers, meaning that the cancellation rates for the Oracle Cloud will be high.
+Oracle salespeople are undercutting Oracle’s primary strength, its support stream, in exchange for what Oracle incentivized them to sell.
+However, the Oracle Cloud is not usable by most customers, meaning that the cancellation rates for the Oracle Cloud will be high.